Azure/Enterprise-Scale/docs/reference/contoso/Readme.md

   - VPN Gateway (optional)
   - Azure Firewall (optional)
   - Firewall Policies (optional)
-  - Azure DDoS Standard protection plan (optional)
+  - Azure DDoS Network Protection (optional)
 - An Azure Subscription dedicated for **identity**, where customers can deploy the Active Directory domain controllers required for their environment.
   - A virtual network will be deployed and will be connected to the hub VNet via VNet peering.
 - Landing Zone Management Group for **corp** connected applications that require connectivity to on-premises, to other landing zones or to the internet via shared services provided in the VWAN hub.